crotwell/TauP/src/doc/sphinx/source/default_params.rst

 * :code:`taup.model.path`
   search path for models.
-There is no default, but the value in the .taup file will be concatinated with any value of taup.model.path from the system properties.
+There is no default, but the value in the .taup file will be concatenated with any value of taup.model.path from the system properties.
 For example, the environment variable TAUPPATH is put into the system property taup.model.path by the wrapper shell scripts.
 * :code:`taup.source.depth`